 Install TWRP Recovery on Samsung Galaxy A6/A6+ (2018)

 - Download TWRP Recovery image for Samsung Galaxy A6/A6+.

 - While the phone is powered down, hold the Volume Down, Volume Up and Power button to enter Download Mode.

 - With the Galaxy A6/A6+ in Download Mode, connect it to the PC via the USB cable.

-- Fire up Odin 3.13.1.
+- Launch Odin Flash tool by double-clicking on the ‘Odin3 3.13.1.exe’ file.
 Make sure the device is detected, and the COM port at the top left of the screen is blue.

 - Make sure that ‘F.Reset Time’ and ‘Auto-reboot’ options are selected in Odin’s options.